 The fall season is a great prophetic metaphor that I believe God has given us to teach us about the beauty of living a life crucified to Christ.

 Look at the leaves.
 In the spring they are green and bright, but after summer, the season of autumn comes and the leaves begin to die.
 They are dying, yes, but as the season progresses, they produce the greatest show of beauty for our eyes to enjoy.
-They grow more and more beautiful until they begin to fall and decay, shed from their branches
+They grow more and more beautiful until they begin to decay, soon falling from their branches.

 Winter comes and the trees seem bear and ugly, but then warmer temperatures return, bringing with them the budding of new shoots of green, and the leaves grow brightly green once again, full of life!